 - A notebook and pencil

-- Concert Attire: For men, please bring a pair of black or khaki long pants and a colorful short sleeved shirt.
-For women, you may wear a colorful dress instead.
+- Concert attire: for men, a pair of black or khaki long pants and a colorful, short-sleeved shirt; for women, a colorful dress instead

-If you intend to stay in the Berklee residence halls while participating in the program, please also review what to bring for your room on the housing page.
+If you intend to stay in the Berklee residence halls while participating in the program, please review what to bring for your room on the housing page.